Jodu555/CineFinn/README.md

 - [ ] Update the preview images to be language specific (preview images for every language an episode is in) cause if the episode is longer or shorter
 - [ ] Implement the update check for EngDub Series
 - [ ] Implement the update check for sto series
+- [ ] Implement my own hover so when the mouse is still over, but has'nt moved since hide the menu
 - [ ] Account/Authentication System Update
   - [ ] Implement a password change in the settings
   - [ ] Implement Email Change in the settings